-It is recommended that test materials that are Protein or Poly-peptide ligands, or Antibodies, should be solvated in aqueous buffered solutions with carrier protein (e.g., PBS + 0.1% BSA) at concentrations no less than 10x-concentrated relative to the highest desired treatment concentration.
+Stocks of test materials that are Protein or Poly-peptide ligands, or Antibodies, should be solvated in aqueous buffered solutions with carrier protein (e.g., PBS + 0.1% BSA).

-Small molecule compounds are typically solvated at high concentration (ideally 1,000x-concentrated) in DMSO and stored frozen as master stocks.
-For 384-well format assays these master stocks will be diluted by one of two alternative methods, the selection of which will be dictated by the type of dispensing instrument that is to be used.
+For 384-well format assays the user will choose to dilute master stocks using one of two alternative methods.
+The selection of dispensing method to be used will be dictated by the type of instrument that will be used.
 This Technical Manual provides detailed protocols for each of these two alternative methods:

-- a.)
-Assay setups in which a conventional tip-based instrument is used to dispense test compounds into assay wells (in black text).
-Use Compound Screening Medium (CSM) to generate a series of 2x-concentration test compound treatment media, as described in Step 2a of the Assay Protocol, and as depicted in Appendix 1a.
+a.)
+Assay setups in which a conventional tip-based instrument is used to dispense μL volumes of for both small-molecule and proteinaceous test samples into assay wells (protocol is presented in black text).
+Use Compound Screening Medium (CSM) to generate a series of 2x-concentration test compound treatment media, as described in Step 2a of the Assay Protocol.
 The final concentration of DMSO carried over into assay reactions should not exceed 0.4%; strive to use 1,000x-concentrated stocks when they are prepared in DMSO.

 NOTE: CSM is formulated to help stabilize hydrophobic test compounds in the aqueous environment of the assay mixture.
 Nonetheless, high concentrations of extremely hydrophobic test compounds diluted in CSM may lack long-term stability and/or solubility, especially if further stored at low temperatures.
-Hence, it is recommended that test compound dilutions are prepared in CSM immediately prior to assay setup and are then considered to be 'single-use' reagents. - b.)
-Assay setups in which an acoustic transfer device is used to dispense test compounds into assay wells (text highlighted in blue).
-Use DMSO to make a series of 1,000x-concentrated test compound stocks that correspond to each desired final assay concentrations, as described in Step 2b of the Assay Protocol, and as depicted in Appendix 1b.
+Hence, it is recommended that test compound dilutions are prepared in CSM immediately prior to assay setup and are considered to be 'single-use' reagents.